Amaretto Sour

 Notes

-1. Amaretto: A sweet Italian liqueur that tastes like almonds (aka maraschino cherries).
+1. Amaretto: A sweet almond-flavored liqueur.
 Some popular brands include Disaronno, Lazzaroni, Luxardo, DeKuyper, and Bols.

 2. Simple syrup: Use store-bought or combine equal parts granulated sugar and water (i.e., 1 cup sugar plus 1 cup water) in a small saucepan.
 Cook gently over medium heat, stirring, until the sugar is dissolved.
 Remove the syrup from the heat and let cool completely.